Alm0stEthical/SY_Notify/README.md

    4. 10000 - `[10 seconds]`
    5. etc...

-3. To change the type of notification, use this types of notifications:
+3. To change the type of notification, use these types of notifications:
    1. success
    2. info
    3. warning
    4. error
    5. announcement

+4. To set the notification position, use the provided command in-game, and it will be saved persistently across server restarts.

-5. IF YOU NEED TO ADD THIS NOTIFICATION AS DEFAULT IN ESX LEGACY ADD THE GIVEN CODE IN @es_extended/client/function.lua
+5. IF YOU NEED TO ADD THIS NOTIFICATION AS DEFAULT IN ESX LEGACY, ADD THE GIVEN CODE IN `@es_extended/client/function.lua`:

 ```lua
    function ESX.ShowNotification(message, type, length)